ericyounger/vaccuBot/README.md

 - [x] Add a basic keylistener for testing
 - [x] Started on design of 3d case
 - [x] Got SSH, and alias setup
-- [ ] Mount battery and RPI to bracket
+- [ ] Mount 3d case, battery and RPI to bracket
 - [ ] fix sending keyevents over ssh